srinjoyray/quadtree-geo/README.md

 * **Geographic Encoding/Decoding:**
     * Transforms real-world coordinates into compact quadtree string codes.
     * Allows for easy conversion back from these codes to the original coordinates.
-* **Customizable Range Limits:**
-    * The constructor allows you to define custom longitude and latitude bounds.
-By setting smaller ranges, you can significantly reduce the area size, resulting in higher precision for your quadtree encoding.
-    * Example: `new Quadtree(72, 8, 88, 35);` for focusing on India.
 * **Precision Control:**
     * Adjust encoding precision based on your needs.
 * **Neighbor Finding:**